$F$-purity and the $F$-pure threshold as invariants of linkage: Consequences of the Property

 \begin{exa} Let $X$ be a $3 \times 7$ matrix of indeterminates and $R=K[X]$.
 The pair $(R,I_2(X))$ clearly does not have the property $\mathbf{P}$: The ideal $I_2(X)$ has height $12$ and does not contain any sequence of elements $\alpha_1, \ldots, \alpha_{12}$ as required for $\mathbf{P}$ to hold since that would require atleast $24$ indeterminates.

-By Lemma \ref{lemma:a-invariant}, the $a$-invariant of the (first) universal link is Since an $F$-injective ring has a non-positive $a$-invariant, it follows that the universal link $L^1(I_2(X))$ does not define an $F$-injective ring.
+By Lemma \ref{lemma:a-invariant}, the $a$-invariant of the (first) universal link is Since a graded $F$-injective ring has a non-positive $a$-invariant, it follows that the universal link $L^1(I_2(X))$ does not define an $F$-injective ring.
 As the universal link is a localization of the generic link at a prime ideal and since $F$-injectivity is a local property \cite[Proposition 3.3]{Datta-Murayama}, it also follows that the generic link $L_1(I_2(X))$ is \emph{not} $F$-injective.
-Therefore it is not $F$-pure (though, perhaps interestingly, one may check that, the $a$-invariant of the generic link is negative).
+Therefore it is not $F$-pure.
 This observation stands in sharp contrast to the recent result \cite[Theorem 5.6]{Pandey-Tarasova} which says that the generic link of the maximal minors of a generic matrix is $F$-regular.

-Since a squarefree initial ideal implies $F$-injectivity (see, for example, \cite[Corollary 4.11(2)]{Varbaro-Koley}), it follows that the generic link $L_1(I_2(X))$ does \emph{not} have a squarefree initial ideal.
+Since a squarefree initial ideal implies $F$-injectivity (see \cite[Corollary 4.11(2)]{Varbaro-Koley}), it follows that the generic link $L_1(I_2(X))$ does \emph{not} have a squarefree initial ideal.
 However, the generic determinantal ideal of minors of any size has a squarefree initial ideal since the minors form a Gr\"obner basis with respect to a diagonal term order by \cite{Sturmfels}.
 We conclude that (generic) linkage does \emph{not} preserve the squarefreeness of the initial ideal.